Related:

 - In

-homes, some 10 to 12 years old, have been used to make pornographic movies.
+children’s homes, some 10 to 12 years old, have been used to make

 Interpol

-billion enterprise, a crime that amounts to modern slavery, requiring a
+28 billion enterprise, a crime that amounts to modern slavery,

-in human beings (THB) takes many forms, five of which are briefly covered
+Trafficking in human beings (THB) takes many forms, five of which are

 - Trafficking